-- 1. Are you aware of children being bullied at school? - 2.
+- I. Are you aware of children being bullied at school? - 2.
 Why do children bully other children? - 3.
 Who is responsible to stop bullying at school? - 4.
 What do you think the role of children is to stop bullying?

-of children being bullied at school?
+Are you aware of children being bullied at school?